Plants as the test subjects

 Here is a reason.
 Modern society is moving to put prayer in the category of false beliefs.

-Mounting evidence of the unspiritualization of society is being acknowledged by religious people.
-There is a recognition that religious values are diminishing for the new generations.
+Also, the mounting evidence of the unspiritualization of society is being acknowledged by religious people.
+There is a recognition that religious values are diminishing for new generations.

-For Spindrift, simple plant systems were easier to handle than complex human beings.Israeli scientist, Daniel Chamovitz, is establishing that plants think.The following is an interview with biologist Chamovitz which includes a beautiful slideshow.
+For the Spindrift research, simple plant systems were easier to handle than complex human beings.Israeli scientist, Daniel Chamovitz, is establishing that plants think.The following is an interview with biologist Chamovitz which includes a beautiful slideshow.

 The Spindrift experiments are a fresh look at "Observe how the lilies of the field grow."
 (Matthew 6:28, New American Standard.)

-Prayer is an ancient belief.
-That bugs the high-tech youth.
+That prayer is an ancient belief bugs the high-tech youth.

 Atheists say, "'Believers are sold a ghost.
-People pray.
-Nothing visibly happens.”
+People pray, but nothing visibly happens.”
 Satirist, Bill Maher, adds, "Christians sell an invisible product."
 Failures of prayer are cited by skeptics as proof that prayer is a superstition that dupes most of humanity.

 Yes, failures of prayer do happen, but when the psychic forces that undergird prayer are understood within predetermined parameters, some prayer effects should manifest a footprint.
-A footprint should be exciting to find, but some believers are offended by the prospect.
+A footprint should be exciting to find, but some believers are offended by the prospect of investigation.

 Our increasingly secular and technological society requires some explanations for perceived outrageous claims of religion and prayer.
 John Klingbeil explained: